BetonQuest/BetonQuest/docs/Documentation/Reference/Integrations-List/Items/TheBrewingProject.md

 | _barrel-type_ | A barrel type, for default values check [here](https://docs.breweryteam.dev/docs/tbp/gameplay/creating-brews/aging#barrel-types) | The type of the barrel               |
 | _aging-years_ | A number above (not equal to) 0.5                                                                                                | The time the brew needs to have aged |

+Note that an aging year might change if TheBrewingProject reloads.

 ```YAML title="Example"
 objectives:
   cook: "tbp_age any 1"